r002/interview_prep/README.md

 ## Notes
 ### Arrays
-Question 1) No notes
+1) No notes

-Question 2) list.sort() in Python naturally sorts in ascending order.
+2) list.sort() in Python naturally sorts in ascending order.

 ### Algorithms
-Question 1) Print the first ten numbers in the Fibonocci Sequence.
+101) Print the first ten numbers in the Fibonocci Sequence.

+102) Given a string, find the length of the longest substring without repeating characters.